sigmasaur/AwSW-it/README.md

 * At line 898, 2716, 3560, 3790, 4369, 4436, 4472, 4478, 4592, 4628: Corrected simple dash to em-dash.
 * At line 1094: Used if-statement to distinguish whether `Anna` survives or not, and corrected present tenses to simple past in the latter case.
 * At line 1368-1736: The following is a simplified flow chart to help keeping track of which dialogue spoken by the system refers to which case. `INV` is the number of investigation points on this run. **`CHEAT`**, **`SAVED`** are persistent pseudo-variables starting resp. from `0`, `FALSE`.
 Note that **`CHEAT`** may jump from `0` to `2` but never decrease, and **`SAVED`** may never fall back to `FALSE`.<details><summary></summary><p align="center">![bryce_death](bryce_death.png)</p></details>
-  * At line 1676-1736: Note that these lines also trigger if `Bryce` has been saved at least once after dying, then just died again and the user tries to cheat for the *first* time, resulting in a possibly unintended behavior (see e.g. line 1696).
+  * At line 1676-1736: Note that these lines also trigger if the user tried to cheat for the *first* time; see e.g. line 1696.
+Affected sequences: save `Bryce` after he died in a previous run, then try to cheat on the current run.
 * At line 1708: Slightly pruned to fit fewer lines.
 * At line 1812: Note that in theory, dragons don't know what a car is.
 * At line 2035, 2836, 2873, 2909, 2946: *PDAs* → *PDA*; see line 3068 of [`chapter1.rpy`](#chapter1rpy).